 One of the most important forms consciousness takes is humans consciously using their capacities in a creative self-directed manner in order to satisfy their desires for certain states of affairs, such as no longer being hungry or making a beautiful statue.
 In volume 1 of Capital Marx writes,

 Labour so understood is for Marx “an exclusively human characteristic” which “is the universal condition for the metabolic interaction between man and nature, the everlasting nature-imposed condition of human existence, and it is therefore independent of every form of that existence, or rather it is common to all forms of society in which human beings live.”
-(Marx 1990, Capital Vol 1, p284, p290) Or as Marx puts it in volume 3 of Capital, human beings must “wrestle with nature to satisfy his needs, to maintain and reproduce his life. . .and he must do so in all forms of society and under all possible modes of production.”
-(Marx, Capital Vol 3, p959)
+(Marx 1990, 284, 290) Or as Marx puts it in volume 3 of Capital, human beings must “wrestle with nature to satisfy his needs, to maintain and reproduce his life. . .and he must do so in all forms of society and under all possible modes of production.”
+(Marx 1991, 959)

 Since these common characteristics are constant across all human beings (excluding cases of pathology) they must stem from certain basic facts about human biology.
 It is this human biology, alongside nature itself, which are the starting points for human activity and so the parameters in which it occurs.
 As Marx and Engels write,

-“we cannot here go either into the actual physical nature of man, or into the natural conditions in which man finds himself — geological, hydrographical, climatic and so on.
-The writing of history must always set out from these natural bases and their modification in the course of history through the action of men.”
-(Marx & Engels, German Ideology, First Premises of Materialist Method)
+we cannot here go either into the actual physical nature of man, or into the natural conditions in which man finds himself — geological, hydrographical, climatic and so on.
+The writing of history must always set out from these natural bases and their modification in the course of history through the action of men.
+(Marx & Engels 1968, First Premises of Materialist Method)

 One of the main factors which modifies and develops the raw materials of human nature is society itself.
 This occurs because humans are social animals who are born into and live within societies.
 Human nature thus cannot be conceived of outside of society since it is always within and through society that human nature is expressed.
 Importantly, these societies differ hugely from one another and are themselves composed of diverse elements.
 Each individual human therefore experiences a particular historically specific social world which shapes them as people in distinct ways.

 Let us take hunger.
 All humans experience hunger.
 However, humans always experience hunger through social relations and so people in different societies experience hunger differently.
 A human living in contemporary England is hungry for chips bought from their local chicken cottage.
-While a human living in a Comanche society in the eighteenth century will be hungry for buffalo killed last hunting season.
+A human living in a Comanche society in the eighteenth century will, in contrast, be hungry for buffalo killed last hunting season.
 As Marx notes in the Grundrisse,

 The same point can be made with countless other examples.
 So, yes humans reproduce through sex but how they reproduce through sex differs across societies and within societies.
 There’s a fundamental difference between sexual reproduction within a protestant nuclear family and a hippie free love orgy during the 1960s.
 Both of these are in turn different to sexual reproduction within the bedroom of a 15th century Ming emperor.
 And so on.